ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/overloaded-shards.md

 ## Recommendations for the imbalanced primary key {#pk-recommendations}

 Consider modifying the primary key to distribute the load evenly across table partitions.
 You cannot change the primary key of an existing table.
 To do that, you will have to create a new table with the modified primary key and then migrate the data to the new table.

+{% note info %}

+You can also consider changing your application logic for generating primary key values for new rows.
+For example, generate hashes of values instead of values themselves as the primary key values.

+{% endnote %}